masaajid-org/masaajid-doc/project_proposal.md

   - Empower mosques with the tools needed to efficiently communicate, share, and engage with their community.

 #### Scope:
-The project scope encompasses the creation and implementation of MasjidHub's normal and studio versions, with a keen focus on user experience, feature-rich functionalities, and seamless integration.
-By providing a centralized hub for mosques and Muslims, MasjidHub aims to redefine mosque-community interactions and elevate the digital presence of mosques.
+The project scope encompasses the creation and implementation of Masaajid's normal and studio versions, with a keen focus on user experience, feature-rich functionalities, and seamless integration.
+By providing a centralized hub for mosques and Muslims, Masaajid aims to redefine mosque-community interactions and elevate the digital presence of mosques.

 #### Conclusion:
-MasjidHub is not just a web application; it is a transformative tool designed to empower mosques, strengthen community ties, and enhance the Muslim experience.
-By providing a centralized platform for mosques and Muslims, MasjidHub aims to unite, engage, and uplift the entire Muslim community.
+Masaajid is not just a web application; it is a transformative tool designed to empower mosques, strengthen community ties, and enhance the Muslim experience.
+By providing a centralized platform for mosques and Muslims, Masaajid aims to unite, engage, and uplift the entire Muslim community.
 With a focus on unity.